 In these cases the Permit Authority will clearly state the reasons for refusal within the required response times and if necessary the aspects which require modification.

-A promoter may cancel the application at any point before the works have started by way of an EToN electronic works notice or if EToN is not being used the pre-agreed methodology.
+A promoter may cancel the application at any point before the works have started by way of an electronic works notice or if electronic means are not being used the pre-agreed methodology.
 At any point up to the point until the permit has been granted no fee will be charged for the cancellation or withdrawal, however if the permit has been granted prior to the cancellation or withdrawal the fee shall be payable.

-There is no legislation that states that a promoter has to respond to a works comment however is strongly recommended that communications between both promoter and Permit Authority are maintained in these situations as the timescales for permit responses remain valid and if agreement cannot be reached the Permit Authority may have no option but to refuse a permit to avoid the potential for a deemed permit.
+There is no legislation that states that a promoter has to respond to a works comment however it is strongly recommended that communications between both promoter and Permit Authority are maintained in these situations as the timescales for permit responses remain valid and if agreement cannot be reached the Permit Authority may have no option but to refuse a permit to avoid the potential for a deemed permit.

 Reasons for refusal of Permit applications may include (but not limited to) the following reasons:-